|

 to the person who sent the original mail and the subject line remains the same as the

+first message but is now prefaced by 'Re:'.
 In the message window, you'll see that the contents of the original message have

 been automatically 'quoted' and preceded by a message header indicating details about the